 The percentages shown above are calculated on the gross debtors balance before any provision for impairment has been deducted.
-Certain debtors, as indicated above have been provided for in the provision for impairment.
+Certain debtors have been provided for in the provision for impairment.

-16.5 Fair value of financial instruments
+18.5 Fair value of financial instruments

-16.5.1 Valuation Techniques
+18.5.1 Valuation Techniques